‘Lifeguard’ app saves overdosing B.C. man’s life, twice - BC Local News

 Curiously, nobody from the house had phoned for medical assistance, nor, for that matter, did they have any clue their family member had overdosed on fentanyl and was clinging to life.

-Rowan Buffett – an alias for a man whose identity Black Press has agreed not to reveal – is sharing his story of survival as a way to encourage others who use substances to download and use the Lifeguard phone application.
+Rowan Buffett – an alias for a man whose identity Peace Arch News has agreed not to reveal – is sharing his story of survival as a way to encourage others who use substances to download and use the Lifeguard phone application.

 Lifeguard uses GPS tracking and user-input information to alert firefighters and paramedics when someone appears to be overdosing.
 The app asks the user to input their name, location, and what substance they’re using.
 The app then kick-starts a timer that finishes with an alarm.
 If the user doesn’t stop the alarm, paramedics are dispatched to the location.